How Do Drugs From 1 Psychiatric Disorder Treat Symptoms of Another

 How is it that Lamotrigine, an antiepileptic, can help depression, a seemingly different disorder altogether?
 And why can Prozac, an antidepressant, help reduce anxiety?
 Or an antipsychotic for schizophrenia help depression?
 In other words, how is it that drugs for one type of major psychiatric disorder treat the symptoms of another type?

 The root causes of psychiatric illnesses such as bipolar disorder, major depression, schizophrenia, autism and ADHD are far from understood.
 They can be triggered by genetics, or by events that have occurred in your life in which case you can visit https://www.mrhsolicitors.co.uk/service/psychiatric-injury/ to see if you could get compensation for your misfortune.
+It is important that you go through the correct protocol to diagnose these disorders so you can continue to look for the best path for treatment.
+This will help relieve some of your symptoms, and consequently, give you a better quality of life.
+Do you or a loved one need help?
+If so, you can click here to find out more about online counseling.

 Even so for more than 125 years, clinicians have based diagnosis on groups of symptoms observed in patients.
 Many psychiatrists have thought for a long time now that the current categories don’t really make sense, and that new categories should be based not on symptoms but on the underlying biology.